Ian Butler (cricketer): International career

 Although overshadowed by express speedster Shane Bond, Butler's fast bowling has proved a potent force in itself.
 His ability to get lift from benign surfaces winning him a test best 6 for 46 against Pakistan in Wellington in 2004.
 Following a series of back injuries, he failed to establish himself as an automatic selection in an increasingly strong New Zealand side and has not appeared in first class cricket since December 2014 though he is still active in one day cricket for Northern Districts.

 Butler was recalled to the New Zealand squad in early 2009, and played in a Twenty20 International against Australia in Sydney, going on to play in the 2009 and 2010 ICC World Twenty20 tournaments in England and the West Indies.

 Retirement

 In 2014, Butler announced his retirement from cricket.
 In January 2022, Butler accepted the role of Director of Cricket at C.I.Y.M.S.
 Cricket Club in Belfast, Northern Ireland.

+Coaching career

+In March 2025, he joined Pakistan Super League franchise Islamabad United as bowling coach replacing Azhar Mahmood.